ben-blazado/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ### Performance on New Images

-As expected, notLenet was able to accurately (100%) classify all Wikipedia traffic signs.
-While the signs were graphics which the model has never seen, the clear symbols, colors, and shapes probably allowed the model to more easily classify the signs.
+notLenet accuracy with the Wikipedia signs is caculated and, as expected, was able to classify all (100%) the acquired Wikipedia traffic signs correctly.

 ```python
 notLenet_acc = notLenet.metrics(wiki_traffic_signs.data(), metrics=[tf.metrics.accuracy])[0]